Is This Not Real Magic?: Writing

 Gao wanted the show to be sex-positive, and wanted to explore Walters' dating life following her transformation into She-Hulk, noting that both Walters and She-Hulk would be attracted to different types of men and that they would be treated differently as a result.
 She felt that "having the rug pulled out from under" Walters after spending the night with a date as She-Hulk and having him not be interested in Walters the next morning "would just be so devastating".
-The audience spends the episode believing he is the "perfect date" along with Walters that when "the cold hard truth of reality hits and it’s so terrible for her that your heart really breaks for her".
+The audience spends the episode believing he is the "perfect date" along with Walters that when "the cold hard truth of reality hits and it's so terrible for her that your heart really breaks for her".
 Gao felt Maslany's performance in the scene was nuanced and helped improve the quality of the scene.

-Gao enjoyed portraying Wong in the episode discovering Western pop culture and felt the juxtaposition of him and Madisynn was "so magical because he’s a serious guy, and he’s paired with this polar opposite".
+Gao enjoyed portraying Wong in the episode discovering Western pop culture and felt the juxtaposition of him and Madisynn was "so magical because he's a serious guy, and he's paired with this polar opposite".
 Madisynn, who became the series' breakout character, only appears in this episode.
 Gao explained that the season was written before actress Patty Guggenheim was cast, and had she known Guggenheim would be in the role, the character would have appeared more in the series.
 Guggenheim appreciated the writers having formed Madisynn's personality, such as how she spells her name and referring to Wong as "Wongers", before she was cast, as it gave her a clear idea of who she was as a person.
 The episode established Nikki Ramos as being queer.
 Actress Ginger Gonzaga felt that it was important her sexuality was established and additionally described Ramos as someone who "already knows who she is and what she'll love, and she doesn't have any boundaries or hold herself back.
 She doesn't have any rules for herself".
 She also felt that Ramos was encouraging Walters to "embrace her uniqueness and her different-ness".

 Casting

 The episode stars Tatiana Maslany as Jennifer Walters / She-Hulk, Jameela Jamil as Titania, Ginger Gonzaga as Nikki Ramos, Jon Bass as Todd, Mark Linn-Baker as Morris Walters, Rhys Coiro as Donny Blaze, and Benedict Wong as Wong.
-Also appearing are Patty Guggenheim as Madiysnn King, Leon Lamar as Cornelius P. Willows, Ryan Powers as Alan, Mike Benitz as Hank Sanderson, David Otunga as Derek, and Michel Curiel as Arthur.
+Also appearing are Patty Guggenheim as Madisynn King, Leon Lamar as Cornelius P. Willows, Ryan Powers as Alan, Mike Benitz as Hank Sanderson, David Otunga as Derek, and Michel Curiel as Arthur.
 News anchors Amanda Salas and Bob DeCastro appear as themselves.